Future National ICT Industry Platform Program

 Program Advisory Council (PAC)

-The Trustee has established a Program Advisory Council (PAC) to advise and make recommendations in relation to proposed Challenges and Projects; the Trustee must give due regard to the recommendations of the PAC but is not bound by any such recommendations.
+The Trustee has established a Program Advisory Council (PAC) to advise and make recommendations in relation to proposed Digital Missions and Projects; the Trustee must give due regard to the recommendations of the PAC but is not bound by any such recommendations.

 The PAC is composed of persons with recognised high levels of expertise and experience in the field of ICT or in the use or application of ICT in other scientific areas; they are independent experts in the areas of science, engineering, industry, education or innovation.
 The PAC members are: